robochimptech/site/src/pages/index.md

   title: Why RoboChimp Technology?
   description: >
-    We exist because there is a demand for reliable and knowledgable Salesforce Consultants who understand business needs and requirements and deliver results quickly and cost-effectively.
-Hi.
-Let's do business.
+    We exist because there is a demand for reliable and knowledgable Salesforce Consultants who understand business needs and requirements while at the same time being able to deliver results quickly and cost-effectively.
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+description: RoboChimp is the quintessential boutique Salesforce shop...
+We love working with growing companies who want to focus on expanding operations, without growing their IT overhead.
+We take our role in managing Salesforce infrastructure seriously and we’re happy to help your organization become more efficient and effective right away.
 intro:
   blurbs:
     - image: /img/coffee.png